PostHog/posthog.com/contents/blog/posthog-alternatives.md

 2. Want to use feature flags for rolling out new features, kill switches, and feature gating
 3. Desire one, integrated tool over a complex stack of discrete solutions

-This guide is an overview of some popular alternatives to PostHog, and how they compare.
-Read our [in-depth comparisons](https://posthog.com/blog/tags/comparisons) for more.
+This guide is an overview of some popular alternatives to PostHog, how they compare, and [why people choose PostHog](#why-people-choose-posthog).

 > Note: _User reviews and comments are hand curated from G2.com_